Ethical and Operational

 The February 2022 Zeitenwende announcement is meant to reverse years of economizing Germany’s military.
 But the new €100 billion special fund barely covers the Bundeswehr’s basic needs.
 Germany needs a far more systemic budgetary – and ethical-cultural – transformation if it is to look beyond these needs and ready itself for future requirements.
 The first step is for the government to develop a cohesive vision for EDTs in the military.

-In the late 20th century, nuclear power and stealth technology, even the internet, were developed for military purposes.
+In the 20th century, nuclear power and stealth technology, even the internet, were developed for military purposes.
 Civilian uses were subsequently found.
 Now the trend is reversed: Civilian technologies are becoming key to military prowess.
 Yet Germany’s White Paper (2016) on security policy and the future of the Bundeswehr and its recent position paper (2021) on the Bundeswehr’s future make little reference to the disruptive potential of technologies driven primarily by civilian innovation, including AI, quantum, and 5G/6G connectivity.

 Moreover, Germany’s key technology policy documents illustrate that the government, even when dealing with EDTs with obvious dual-use potential, perpetuates an artificial civilian-military divide for development and regulation.
 Germany’s High-Tech Strategy 2025 (2018) and Industrial Strategy 2030 (2019) deal with the commercial dimension, but defense considerations are entirely absent in the former and marginal in the latter.
 This also holds for Germany’s AI strategy (2017, 2020) and 5G strategy (2017).
 Germany’s cyber strategy (2021) sees cybersecurity primarily through the civilian lens of law enforcement and the judiciary.